Nicaragua–Russia relations: History

+The Nicaraguan armed forces received a variety of Soviet equipment at no cost, including heavily armed Mi-24 attack helicopters (Hinds), and Mi-17 transport helicopters, along with T-55 main battle tanks, BM-21 "Grad" multiple launch rocket systems, trucks, and various forms of artillery (ranging from 152mm howitzers to anti-aircraft guns).
+Along with military equipment, the Sandinista government received various forms of support from allied leftists governments' militaries, with there being, as of 1985, "some 8,000 Cubans, 50 Soviets, 35 East Germans, 50 Palestine Liberation Organization and Libyan personnel," and an unknown number of North Korean and Bulgarian foreign advisors and support staff engaging in military, security, medical, and educational (both political and academical) matters to increase the readiness of the Nicaraguan military.
+Some further 1,000 construction workers also supported in infrastructure development in the country, building and maintaining airfields, radars, dams, bridges, and telecommunication companies.

-Nicaragua voted consistently for Communist causes during the 1980s.
-Cuban army and political delegates, subsidized by Russian money, were permanently staffed in Nicaragua, making the country a member of the Communist bloc.
-After Sandinista leader Daniel Ortega returned to power in 2007 Russia took over the patron role for Nicaragua Nicaragua was the second country after Russia to recognize the disputed territories of South Ossetia and Abkhazia.
+After Sandinista leader Daniel Ortega returned to power in 2007, positive relations continued with Russia taking over the patron role for Nicaragua.
+Nicaragua was the second country after Russia to recognize the disputed territories of South Ossetia and Abkhazia.
 In September 2008, perhaps in response to Nicaragua's support over the breakaway Georgian territories, Russia offered to strengthen ties with Nicaragua and to provide aid to Nicaragua to help rebuild areas damaged by hurricanes.

-In December 2008, Russian warships visited Nicaragua at the invitation of President Daniel Ortega, although Wilfredo Navarro of the opposition Constitutionalist Liberal Party said that without parliamentary approval the naval visit would be a breach of the Constitution.
+In December 2008, three Russian warships headed by the destroyer Admiral Chabanenko visited Nicaragua at the invitation of President Daniel Ortega, although Wilfredo Navarro of the opposition Constitutionalist Liberal Party said that without parliamentary approval the naval visit would be a breach of the Constitution as the visit had not received official approval by the Nicaraguan National Assembly.
 During the visit, Russian officials donated about $200,000 worth of generators and computers to hospitals, police, and the army.

-Shortly after, on December 18, 2008, Russia and Nicaragua concluded several bilateral agreements after talks between presidents Dmitry Medvedev and Daniel Ortega in Moscow, including Memorandums of understanding between the countries' agriculture ministries, and between Roscosmos and Nicaragua's Telecommunications and Postal Service Institute.
+Shortly after, on December 18, 2008, Russia and Nicaragua concluded several bilateral agreements after talks between presidents Dmitry Medvedev and Daniel Ortega in Moscow ended in success, including Memorandums of understanding between the countries' agriculture ministries, and between Roscosmos and Nicaragua's Telecommunications and Postal Service Institute.
 Russian support has become more important to Nicaragua following withdrawal in late 2008 of US and European aid due to concerns about electoral fraud and handling of human rights and democracy.
+Russian media, namely RT in Spanish and Sputnik, and Nicaraguan media have fostering mutual cooperation via a memorandum, with collaboration with Sputnik beginning in September 2022 and RT in December 2022.
+Russia has been critical in providing the Nicaraguan state medias with training and equipment.
 In April 2009, Nicaragua dropped the requirement for Russian tourists to obtain visas.